jayrm/fblo/README.md

     targeted goal once most of the bugs in scripts are worked out and we move on to a newer release of fbc
-  + make a shell script for dealing with license file and fbfrog header seems like an oppurtunity to reduce copies of duplicated script
+  + make a shell script for dealing with license file and fbfrog header seems like an opportunity to reduce copies of duplicated script
-  + use the newly build fbfrog.exe instead relying on the host install
+  + use the newly built fbfrog.exe instead relying on the host install
   + add a tests folder to do at least a rudimentary compile check of headers
   + add some non-trivial examples of library usage
-  + decide about adding copies of the translater headers to the repo itself might be nice for sharing development fixes of translated headers, but without a matching static library, might be cause unexpected incompatibility
+  + decide about adding copies of the translater headers to the repo itself might be nice for sharing development fixes of translated headers, but without a matching static library, might also cause unexpected incompatibility
   + decide where user contributed code will live - i.e. useful headers and code to included in the load out but do not necessarily warrant an